jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

 I ran a test for the :ref:`ModuleNotFoundError` and Python modules.
-Would you like to test :ref:`AssertionErrors?<AssertionError>`
+Would you like to test the :ref:`AssertionError?<AssertionError>`

 ----